Wertik/Milestones/README.md

   - broadcast-message == string, the message all of the players get
   - commands == list<string>, list of commands that run after completing the milestone
   - items == list of items from data storage the player gets

+ STAGED REWARDS:
+  - "cumulative" rewards, after a certain amount of points, set a reward.

 LOGGED EVENTS:
   - entityDeath
   - blockBreak
   - blockPlace
+  - playerJoin
+  - playerQuit
+  - playerChat: messages (targetType)

 PLANNED:
-  - playerChat: message (targetType)
   - bedEvent
   - changeWorld: world-names (targetType)
-  - joinEvent
-  - quitEvent
   - pickupEvent
   - shearEvent: color of the sheep?
   - fishEvent